nevencaplar/AGN-Variability-Simulations/README.md

 # Simulating AGN variability

 #### GPU implementation of the light curve simulation algorithm
-##### As according to [Sartori et al 2019, submitted to APJ]
+##### As according to [Sartori, Trakhtenbrot, Schawinski, Caplar, Treister, Zhang 2019, submitted to APJ]

-The main purpose of this repository it to make available to the public the code explored in Sartori et al 2019.
+The main purpose of this repository it to make available to the public the code explored in Sartori et al., 2019.
 Refer to the main paper for detailed understanding of the implementation and physical choices made.

 ### Installation: